Daniel-Wei/Daniel-Wei/README.md

 😺 Currently on the leave of absence as a Computer Science Honours student @Monash Uni

-🌱 I am learning full stack development
+🌱 I am learning Full Stack Dev & Algorithmic Trading

 🙌 Passionate about algorithms and data structures